Banstead War Memorial.

 By 1943, RAF Wigtown (Baldoon), now with concrete runways, was still home to a number of training units, but principally; Number 1 Air Observation School (AOS), which became Number 1 Advanced (Observer), Flying Units (OAFU) - Flights 1-3 and Bombing & Gunnery Schools 2 & 3.

-Louis' wife Kay who was in early stages of pregnancy when Louis died and the stress caused her to miscarry.
+Louis' wife Kay was in the early stages of pregnancy when Louis died and the stress caused her to miscarry.
 She later married again and became Kay Coaten and later still, moved to Jersey.
+Louis Charles Hoslin headstone - Photograph by Lewis Wood

 EPSOM CEMETERY, Surrey, England